metametadata/clj-fakes/docs/user-guide.md

 If your test scenario focuses on testing a behavior (e.g. "assert that foo was called by an SUT") then do not rely on self-tests, instead use [recorded fakes](#recorded-fake) with explicit assertions.
-Self-tests are more about checking sensibility of provided preconditions than about testing expected behavior.
+Self-tests are more about checking usefulness of provided preconditions than about testing expected behavior.

 ## Optional Fake